 The experience of Marsy’s family is typical of the pain and suffering family members of murder victims so often endure.
 Marsy’s family was not informed because the courts and law enforcement, though well-meaning, had no obligation to keep them informed.
 While those accused of crimes have more than 20 individual rights spelled out in the U.S. Constitution, the surviving family members of murder victims have none.

 The Marsy’s Law initiative began in California and was led and sponsored by Marsy’s brother, Dr. Henry T. Nicholas III.
 When it passed in November 2008, Proposition 9, The California Victims’ Bill of Rights Act of 2008: Marsy’s Law, became the strongest and most comprehensive Constitutional victims’ rights laws in the U.S. and put California at the forefront of the national victims’ rights movement.

 Said Dr. Nicholas after passage of the initiative, “This is a national movement already.
 There are hundreds of marches across the country for National Crime Victims’ Rights Week every year.
 We need to harness that energy to ensure victims’ rights for every American.”
-Marsy’s Law was opposed by every major newspaper in California state and yet the people of California passed the measure with 54% of the vote.
+Marsy’s Law was opposed by nearly every major newspaper in California state and yet the people of California passed the measure with 54% of the vote.
 The message was clear – Californians wanted crime victims and their families to have guaranteed rights.